oracle/macaron/docs/source/pages/cli_usage/command_analyze.rst

 .. option:: -sbom SBOM_PATH, --sbom-path SBOM_PATH

     The path to the SBOM of the analysis target.
-If this is set, dependency resolution must be enabled with '--deps-depth'.

 .. option:: -purl PACKAGE_URL, --package-url PACKAGE_URL